 Open Coops are the precursor to DisCO.
 DisCO evolves on the initial premises of Open Cooperativism by re-conceptualizing Open Coop's four original principles and adding new, explicit principles on Feminist Economics, Open Value and Federation.

 DisCOs are not necessarily better than their precursors.
-They more specifically focused in social and enviromental outcomes from a feminist, decolonial and post-capitalist point of view.
-On the one hand DisCO gathers the best of the three preeciding movements.
+They, more specifically, focus on social and environmental outcomes from a feminist, decolonial and post-capitalist point of view.
+On the one hand, DisCO gathers the best of the three preceding movements.
 On the downside, DisCOs are also more complex in the initial stages, although once their learning curve has been overcome, we'd argue that they function more smoothly and are more resilient organizations.
 Here are the main differences:

 In summary all DisCOs are "classic" cooperatives, Platform Cooperatives and Open Cooperatives, but not all classic, platform or open coops are DisCOs.
-(Come join us!).
+(Come join us!PLACEHOLDER FOR LINK IN DISCO.COOP).
 The DisCO model has very specific design features and constraints to favor certain (feminist, commons-oriented) outcomes.
 We will delve into these features in the following sections.